digigaia/kudu/ARCHITECTURE.md

 we switched to `snafu` for the following reasons:

-- context selectors are very ergonomic (when one understands them!) and they allow to have some fields filled in automatically (location, backtrac)
+- context selectors are very ergonomic (when one understands them!) and they allow to have some fields filled in automatically (location, backtrace)
 - there is no automatic conversion from an error to another (easy to implement, though, see: `antelope_core::impl_auto_error_conversion` macro) and require to manually add a context every time we want to convert an error.
 This might